 If you are 70 1/2 or older, you may direct funds from your IRA distributions to the Health Foundation.
 Doing so reduces your taxable income by the amount given.
 In addition, at death, retirement plan or IRA balances are included when figuring estate and income taxes to your beneficiaries – often up to 85 percent.
 Funding a charitable bequest with an IRA or retirement plan prevents the bequest from becoming a liability of your estate, and the gift is made with pre-tax dollars.

 Charitable Remainder Trust or Lead Trust

-A charitable remainder trusts provide income to a beneficiary with the remainder to the Health Foundation.
-Conversely, charitable lead trusts provide a portion of the trust’s income to the Health Foundation with the remainder to the beneficiary.
+A Charitable Remainder Trust provides income to a beneficiary with the remainder to the Health Foundation.
+Conversely, Charitable Lead Trusts provide a portion of the Trust’s income to the Health Foundation with the remainder to the beneficiary.

 Life Insurance Policy

 Donating your life insurance policy to the Health Foundation gives the Foundation the policy’s value.
 Policies that were never used for their original purpose can make excellent gifts when given to the foundation.
 Some donors find they can make a much larger gift by purchasing a life insurance policy and naming the foundation as owner and beneficiary.